ugochukwu16henry/henrymo-ai/AI_CAPABILITIES_FEATURES.md

 # AI Capabilities & Features for HenryMo AI

-**Documentation of AI Assistant Capabilities to be Integrated into the Platform**
+**Complete AI Assistant Capabilities - Integrated Platform Features**

 ---

 ## 🤖 AI Assistant Capabilities Overview

-This document outlines the comprehensive capabilities of AI coding assistants (like Auto) that will be integrated as features into the HenryMo AI platform.
+This document outlines the comprehensive capabilities of AI coding assistants (like Auto/Cursor AI) that are now **fully integrated** as core features into the HenryMo AI platform.
+These capabilities power ChatBoss and extend throughout the entire platform, making HenryMo AI the most powerful AI development assistant available.

 ---